daos-stack/daos/NewDocs/DAOS Docker.md

 # Using DAOS in a Docker Container

-This section describes how to build and run the DAOS service in a Docker container.
-A minimum of 5GB of DRAM and 16GB of disk space will be required.
+This artical will how to get started using DAOS containers, it will take you from the build to basic configuration and running of the DAOS service in a Docker container.

+All commands shown here are on 2 Socket Server running Ubuntu 20.0.
+To perform the steps below, you will need a minimum of 5GB of DRAM and 16GB of disk space.
 On Mac, please make sure that the Docker settings under "Preferences/{Disk, Memory}" are configured accordingly.

+## What is DAOS

 ## Building a Docker Image

-To build the Docker image we can do it one of two ways, from a local clone of the gitrepo or directly from GitHub
+To build the Docker image we can do it one of two ways, from a local clone of the Hithub repo or directly from GitHub

 If you prefer a different base than CentOS7, replace the filename "Dockerfile.centos.7" in the command strings below with one of the following"
 - 'Dockerfile.centos.8'
 - 'Dockerfile.ubuntu.20.04'

-### 1. Build from local clone
+### 1. Build From Local Clone

 ```bash
 git clone https://github.com/daos-stack/daos.git